 It can take several weeks to begin showing symptoms of scabies, but you are still contagious during this time, which is called the incubation period.

-Children can easily contract mites simply because they are in close contact with other children and are likely not to show symptoms during the two to three week incubation period.
+Children can easily contract mites simply because they are in close contact with other children and are likely not to show symptoms during the two to the three-week incubation period.
 A person who has had mites before usually begins to show symptoms within a few days of contracting them, lessening the length of the incubation period and thus the time they are unknowingly infecting others.

 Common places of infestation are the wrists, knees, elbows, chest, back, groin, and buttocks area.
 If even one mite is left alive, you are still contagious!